 Why choosing the right ARF adviser is paramount

-Also, if your considered adviser emphasizes the size of their “funds under management” this just means they are good salespeople, as its the Fund Managers who actually manage the funds the broker or adviser just monitors their performance and your ongoing investment risk profile.
+Also, if your considered adviser emphasizes the size of their “funds under management” this just means they are good salespeople, as it is the Fund Managers who actually manage the funds the broker or adviser just monitors their performance and your ongoing investment risk profile.

 What to really focus on: